Oksana Prodan

-Oksana Prodan (born 16 April 1974) is an Advisor to the Chairman of the Association of Cities of Ukraine, in 2020 Head of the Election Headquarters of Vitaliy Klychka, Member of Ukrainian Parliament of the VII and VIII convocations of the Verkhovna Rada of Ukraine, Head of The Supervisory Board of Chernivtsi National University named after.
-Y. Fedkovich, Head of the All-Ukrainian Association of Small and Medium Business “Fortetsya”, lawyer, she was one of the initiators and leaders of the Tax Maidan.
+Oksana Petrivna Prodan (Окса́на Петрі́вна Про́дан; née Polishchuk; born 16 April 1974) is a Ukrainian politician who served as a People's Deputy of Ukraine from 2012 to 2019, first as a member of the Ukrainian Democratic Alliance for Reform and then as a member of the Petro Poroshenko Bloc.
+During the presidency of Viktor Yanukovych, she was one of the leaders of the 2010 Tax Maidan protests against the Tax Code of Ukraine.

 Early life and career

 Her father is Petro Polishchuk, Honored Transport Worker of Ukraine, an entrepreneur in the field of passenger transportation, co-founder of Ukrtrans-Chernivtsi.

 In 1996 Prodan obtained a degree in International Economics at Chernivtsi State University.
 In 2000 she graduated from the Institute of Statistics, Accounting and Auditing majoring in "Audit" and receiving the "A" auditor certificate.
 In 2002 she gained a degree in Law at Chernivtsi University.

 She started her career in the real economy sector as an economist at Ukrtrans-Chernivtsi Ltd. In 2003, she headed the company SP Trans.
 In 2004, she was appointed Deputy Director of Ukrtrans-Chernivtsi.
 She has been working as a lawyer since 2008.